 it difficult to make a low noise preamplifier.

 The depth of the case is only 150mm, because I intended to shorten the distance between the parts on the front panel (VR) and the parts on the rear panel (the tube sockets).

-To mount the parts each other, 3M screws were used.
+To mount the parts each other, M3 screws were used.
 No nut was used.
-All the female screws were tapped in the square bars.
+All the female threads were tapped in the square bars.

 Two aluminum boards are mounted together on one side.
 My idea is that two stacked thin boards disperse and absorb vibration better than one thick board.

 The case has a partition board inside that divides the case into the lower and upper compartments.
 The former is for the right channel and the latter is for the left channel.